RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/Specifications for Student Work in MTH 325.md

 There are three different ways to demonstrate skill on a Content Skill Standard: By working a problem on a  quiz, by working a problem in an oral quiz in drop-in hours, and by working a problem recorded to a video.

-Individual demonstrations of skill on a Content Skill Standard, regardless of the method, either meet the standards for success given below, or they do not. **The result of an individual attempt is not recorded on Blackboard; instead that information is given in the feedback on the item.**
+Individual demonstrations of skill on a Content Skill Standard, regardless of the method, either meet the standards for success given below, or they do not. **The result of an individual attempt is not recorded on Blackboard; instead that information is given in the feedback on the item** (which is part of the PDF that you will submit on Blackboard, so it's "recorded" in that sense).

 Demonstrations of skill on **written and oral quizzes** are graded on the basis of *completeness and correctness*.